To See the Sky - World Premiere Info

 Floating

 Sometimes, as it turns out, the stars do align.
-An owl hunting the fine line between light and dark, myself standing not too far from him, creates an image and pulls together an idea that I’ve had for a long time.
+An owl hunting the fine line between light and dark, myself standing not too far from her, creates an image and pulls together an idea that I’ve had for a long time.
 This is one of those moments where I feel rewarded for caring about the wellbeing of something.

 Floating.